- The error code 43 is usually displayed if there's a driver issue with your GPU.

-Error code 43 is related to your graphics card, and cause various problems.
+Error code 43 is related to your graphics card and causes various problems.
 Speaking of problems, here are some common issues that users reported:

-- Gtx 1060 code 43, gtx 1070 code 43 – This error can affect Nvidia graphics cards, and if you encounter it, be sure to run the Hardware troubleshoot and see if that helps.
+- Gtx 970, Gtx 1060 code 43, gtx 1070 error code 43 – This error can affect Nvidia graphics cards, and if you encounter it, be sure to run the Hardware troubleshoot and see if that helps.

 - Windows has stopped this device because it has reported problems. (code 43) Intel hd graphics – This problem can also affect Intel’s graphics cards, and if you encounter it, be sure that you have the latest drivers installed.

 - Nvidia Quadro error code 43 – This problem can appear while using Nvidia Quadro series and in order to fix it, you need to make sure that there aren’t any overheating issues.

 - Error code 43 Windows 10 GPU, AMD, Nvidia – According to users, this error can affect any brand of graphics cards, and if you encounter this issue, be sure to try the solutions from this article.

 So if you’re getting error code 43 for your video card, this is how to fix it.